-Academy Parent Council:
+Academy Parents Council:

 The Academy Parents Council (APC) is a parent volunteer organization.
 Its work is inspired by and supports The Academy's mission, and its own mission is to support and strengthen the Academy community.
 Participation is welcome from all who are interested.
 Members are engaged in planning and executing a range of programmatic, service based, and fundraising events.
 The fund raisers are an annual pie sale at the Ashfield Fall Festival which supports APC priorities, and The Academy's Cornucopia Auction in November.
+The APC also sponsors receptions after our Winter and Spring Concerts.
 The APC meets three to four times a year, rotating the meeting location in an effort to facilitate parent attendance in places farther from the school.
 Faculty and members of the school's Board of Trustees are encouraged to attend several meetings a year to keep the parent body informed of issues and visions and to listen to thoughts and concerns of the council.
 Specific locations will be announced.
 Meetings are posted on the school calendar and announced in the Bulletin.
-To learn more or to join us please contact current APC co-chairs Dianne Bigelow P14, 16, 21 (kdacebig@verizon.net) and Amy Catanzaro @21 (amy.catanzaro@gmail.com), or simply attend a meeting.
+To learn more or to join us please contact current APC co-chairs Dianne Bigelow P14, 16, 21 (kdacebig@verizon.net) and Dana Stiepock P23 (dstiepock@yahoo.com), or simply attend a meeting.